coussej/coussej.github.io/content/post/2016/0417_BuildingAnOpenSourceProcessHistorian.md

 Not bad, eh?

 I'm currently testing this on a production system for monitoring some values in a Siemens S7 PLC, using a Simatic NET v12 server.
-It's been running for about a week now without a single failure or hiccup, so it looks very promising.
+It's been running for about three weeks now, without a single failure or hiccup, so it looks very promising.

 #### Downsides
 If you're not used to working in a UNIX-based environment, working with the command line might seem a little scary.
 It is, actually, but when you get the hang of it you'll never want to go back.
 I love UNIX and Linux for it's "Do one thing, and do it well" philosophy.
 However, if you don't want to go there, you can install all of the above on a Windows box as well.
 Just be aware that my Ubuntu production box running this full stack is using only 400MB of RAM and 2,5 GB of diskspace.
 You can't get Windows running on that.